wehriam/nixos-configuration/README.md

 ### SSH Access

-The `make iso` creates creates an `./ssh/id_rsa` file which can be used to access the VM.
+The `make iso` command creates creates an `./ssh/id_rsa` file which can be used to access the VM.

 ```bash
 $ ssh -i ./ssh/id_rsa developer@192.168.1.99